 Understanding the page elements

 The All Projects page is a single page showcasing all your published and archived projects in one list.
-It shows a projects status, an image and the project title.
-Protected projects and Community panel projects are not shown.
-It allows the user to search for project or filter by their status.
+It shows a project's status, an image, and the project title.
+Projects which have their visibility set to Protected or Panelled, won't appear on this page.
+Also, even though archived projects are shown, they won't be visible if they're hidden.
+It allows the user to search for projects or filter by their status.

-Four projects display on the same row and are ordered by date published.
-The newest project will show at first place in the top left corner.
+Four projects display on the same row and are ordered by the date published.
+The newest project will show in first place in the top left corner.

 Where do the images come from?

 The images are sourced in the below order and displayed at a size of 200 by 170 pixels.
-If the first option is not available, the second is chosen, if that is not available the third or fourth will be picked.
+If the first option is not available, the second is chosen.

 We recommend you use square images in your projects to be displayed nicely on this page.